joshbegley/nyt-latest/README.md

 **What to Know About Daniel Prude’s Death**\
-`Mr. Prude, who is Black, died of the effects suffocation after he was held by the police  in Rochester, N.Y.
+`Mr. Prude, who is Black, died of the effects suffocation after he was held by the Rochester police.
 The news roiled yet another American city.`\
 https://nytimes.com/2020/09/04/nyregion/rochester-daniel-prude.html?searchResultPosition=1

 **Japan's Tuna Market, the World's Largest, Hit Hard by Coronavirus Pandemic**\